cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 php -v
 ```

-After we restart Apache2, we need to check its status and see if there are any errors in the log output:
+After we restart Apache, we need to check its status and see if there are any errors in the log output:

 ```
 systemctl status apache2